Cognex-ID/phonegap-manateeworks-v3/README.md

 # Manatee Works Barcode Scanner SDK PhoneGap Plugin

+## This framework is deprecated (no further maintenance), but it is kept for legacy purposes.
+If you want to use our latest framework, please check our Corodova solution for cmbSDK: https://cmbdn.cognex.com/download#Frameworks ##

 Guide on how to integrate the Manatee Works [Barcode Scanner SDK](https://manateeworks.com/barcode-scanner-sdk) PhoneGap plugin into your project(s).

 **NOTE: Now supporting Ionic!**